helpfulengineering/devops/documentation/guidance/authentication-and-authorization.md

-# Authentication and Authorization Gudiance
+# Authentication and Authorization Guidance

 ## Resources available through Helpful Engineering
 Currently Auth0 is the only authentication service provided by Helpful Engineering.
 Approved projects are given access to both a development and production authentication [tenant](https://auth0.com/docs/videos/get-started/01-architecture-your-tenant) as needed to allow for environments to host a stable authentication service as well as an environment for testing changes.